Environmental and energy policy

 Holmen makes continuous efforts to manage risks related to the environment

-- Checks of water areas outside the mills
+- Self-monitoring of bodies of water outside mills

-- Checks on the management of chemicals and waste
+- Self-monitoring of the management of chemicals and waste

 - Checks and inspections by authorities

 - Reporting to public authorities